Notice of Pre-AIA or AIA Status

 This application includes one or more claim limitations that do not use the word “means,” but are nonetheless being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, because the claim limitation(s) uses a generic placeholder that is coupled with functional language without reciting sufficient structure to perform the recited function and the generic placeholder is not preceded by a structural modifier.
 Such claim limitation(s) is/are:

-Signal processing unit in claim 1-24.
-The term signal processing unit is a nonce phrase, coupled to functional language and described at page 15, “The signal processing unit may comprise a processor or computer programmed or programmable (e.g. comprising a computer-readable medium containing a computer program) to implement the configured to execute the computer-executable instructions.”
-Thus the element is interpreted as a generic computer processing element.
+“Processor or a computer” in claim 1-24.
+The term processor or a computer, coupled to functional language and described at page 15, “The signal processing unit may comprise a processor or computer programmed or programmable (e.g. comprising a computer-readable medium containing a computer program) to implement the configured to execute the computer-executable instructions.”
+Thus the element is interpreted as a generic computer processing element since the functions ascribed thereto are not coextensive in with the structure of the generic processor or computer contained in the disclosure.

 Because this/these claim limitation(s) is/are being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, it/they is/are being interpreted to cover the corresponding structure described in the specification as performing the claimed function, and equivalents thereof.